-Class Lab Credit CJC 214 Victimology 3
+Class Lab Credit

+CJC 214 Victimology 3 0 3

+- State Prerequisites:

+State Corequisites:

+Local Prerequisites:

-State Prerequisites: State Corequisites: Local Prerequisites: Local Corequisites:
+Local Corequisites:

+This course introduces the study of victims.
+Emphasis is placed on roles/characteristics of victims, victim in teraction with the c

 This course introduces the study of victims.
 Emphasis is placed on roles/characteristics of victims, victim interaction with the criminal justice system and society, current victim assistance programs, and other related topics.
 Upon completion, students should be able to discuss and identify victims, the uniqueness of victims' roles, and current victim assistance programs.
 SP